Frequently Asked Questions

 How do I submit my application?

 We recommend applicants read the OASIS Intake 2020 User Guide for Applicants

 - You must register for your own unique OASIS log-in and password.

 - Do not submit your application using another person’s log-in and password.

 - We recommend using a non-work email address, such as Gmail or Hotmail.
 Work emails may have firewalls that block outside addresses and at times can be offline.
 Consider using a reliable email account for your scholarship application.

-- It is recommended OASIS be accessed using Internet Explorer or Firefox browsers.
+- It is recommended OASIS be accessed using only the Internet Explorer browser.

 - You do not need to start, finish and submit your application all at once.
 You can complete your application over a period of time and save it as you go.

 - Each page will begin with Help Text, which explains how to complete the application page.

 - If you do not complete the mandatory fields on the application page, an error message will appear in red.